Kilian Feldbausch

 Kilian Feldbausch (born 7 September 2005) is a Swiss tennis player.
-He has a career-high ATP singles rankings of world No. 334, achieved on 15 September 2025, and a career-high doubles ranking of No. 462, achieved on 8 September 2025.
+He has a career-high ATP singles rankings of world No. 230 achieved on 3 August 2026 and a career-high doubles ranking of No. 458 achieved on 10 November 2025.
+He is currently the No. 5 Swiss singles player.

 Personal life

 He is the son of former tennis player Cathy Caverzasio.

 Career

-2021-2022: Juniors and Pro beginnings
+2021–2022: Juniors and Pro beginnings

-He featured in a professional tennis tournament in Biel, Switzerland in March 2021, at age 15.
+He featured in a professional tennis tournament in Biel/Bienne, Switzerland in March 2021, at age 15.

 Feldbausch became the first Swiss player since Roger Federer in 1998 to reach the semifinals of the junior Australian Open.
 He also reached the semifinals of the doubles, partnering Gabriel Debru.

 Kilian Feldbausch won his first 3 ATP points after reaching the semifinals of the M25 Futures in Trimbach, Switzerland.

 He further reached the round of 16 at the Challenger Biel/Bienne, after beating the 7th seed Marc-Andrea Hüsler in the first round in straight sets.
-He then lost in straight sets with two tiebreaks, in the second round, to Filip Horansky.
+He then lost in straight sets with two tiebreaks, in the second round, to Filip Horanský.